sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, `Object.entries(obj)` returns an array of key-value pairs `[ [ 'a', 1 ], [ 'b', 2 ], [ 'c', 3 ] ]`, which is passed as an argument to the `Map()` constructor to create a new Map with the same key-value pairs.

-### 204. How to iterate map using foreach and for of loop ?
+### Question 204.
+How to iterate map using foreach and for of loop ?

 In JavaScript, you can iterate over a Map using the `forEach()` method or with a `for...of` loop.